Sunday, September 11, 2016

 Carrara Marble Quarries, quiet in summer holiday mode

-So our first day began with a train trip that was interesting in itself as we passed by a few famous sites.
+So, our first day began with a train trip that was interesting in itself, as we zoomed past a few famous sites.
 The Carrara marble quarries still seem to be churning out great chunks of the stuff, though I suspect these days much of it goes into bathrooms rather than wondrous sculptures by the likes of Michelangelo’s contemporaries.
-We also passed Viareggio where in 1822 Shelley drowned in a boating accident.
-It was quite the scandal and its telling worthy of a Gothic novel.
+We also passed Viareggio where in 1822 Shelley drowned in his boating accident.
+Apparently, it was quite the scandal and its telling worthy of a Gothic novel.

 Having arrived at Florence Centrale we purchased tickets for a tourist bus (there’s a counter at the rail platform) and then navigated our way deep into the historic centre to find our hotel.
 Not before encountering the impressive and rather breathtaking Duomo!!.
 It really is something and certainly outclasses almost everything else (in the church department) we’d seen to date.
 Hotel Bigallo was just around the corner!!
 The Loggia del Bigallo (1358) was in its day, a home for orphaned or abandoned children.

-Florence Duomo & Brunelleschi's engineering marvel, the dome
+Florence Duomo & Brunelleschi's engineering marvel, the famous dome

 Views over the Tuscan countryside from Fiesole

-Nice little deli selling all sorts of local goodies - note size of ham!
+Nice little deli in Florence selling all sorts of local goodies - note size of ham!

-(photos to follow - we're galloping along the Spanish coast at the moment)
+(Photos to follow - we're galloping along the Spanish coast at the moment, as we post this.
+More on that to follow!)

 No comments: